-"We are what we are through what we have experienced and what we have remembered."In 2001 I was fortunate enough to be in Chicago for the American Psychiatric Association Annual Conference.
+"We are what we are through what we have experienced and what we have remembered."In 2001 I was fortunate enough to be in New Orleans for the American Psychiatric Association Annual Conference.
 One of the lectures attracted a long queue and it turned out that the Nobel Laureate Eric Kandel was giving his lecture.
 I was fortunate enough to be able to secure a seat.

 "What learning does is to change the strength of the synaptic connections in the brain," Kandel explained, "and this has held true for every form of learning so far analyzed.
 So, what genetic and developmental processes do is specify the cells that connect to each other, but what they do not specify is the exact strength of those connections.
 Environmental contingencies, such as learning, play a significant part in the strength of those connections."

 "Different forms of learning result in memories by changing that strength in different ways.
 Short-term memory results from transient changes that last minutes and does not require any new synthesis of proteins, Kandel said.
 However, long-term memories are based in more lasting changes of days to weeks that do require new brain protein to be synthesized.
 And this synthesis requires the input of the neuron’s genes."

 Lohengrin Royal Opera HouseI was at the Royal Opera House Lohengrin in May 2009.